Gate City Bank

 Fargo, North Dakota · FDIC Cert #27774

-Gate City Bank is an FDIC-insured bank (Certificate #27774) with $3.6B in total assets and $3.1B in total deposits as of the Q2 2024 Call Report.
-Headquartered in Fargo, North Dakota, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.67%.
-BankHealthData assigns a composite Health Grade of D (40/100).
+This is the FDIC profile for Gate City Bank, an FDIC-insured bank (Certificate #27774) with $3.6B in total assets and $3.1B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Fargo, North Dakota, the bank maintains a Tier 1 capital ratio of 9.66% (Well-Capitalized) and a nonperforming loan ratio of 0.67%.
+BankHealthData assigns a composite Health Grade of C (61/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Gate City Bank (FDIC cert 27774) is a mid-sized bank with $3.6B in total assets and $3.1B in deposits, based in Fargo, North Dakota.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.66% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.67% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 15.8% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.